bbauska/JS-Eloquent/README.md

-If you were to leave out that break statement or accidentally write a condition that always produces true, your program would get stuck in an *infinite loop*.
-A program stuck in an infinite loop will never finish running, which is usually a bad thing.
+If you were to leave out that break statement or accidentally write a condition that always produces true, your program would get stuck in an
+<i>infinite loop</i>.
+A program stuck in an infinite loop will never finish
+running, which is usually a bad thing.

 The continue keyword is similar to break, in that it influences the